 Occupations and Workforce

-Lynn is a blue-collar town, with 44.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lynn, you'll notice that it is more blue-collar than most other communities in America.
+44.10% of Lynn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lynn is a town of sales and office workers, construction workers and builders and transportation and shipping workers.
 There are especially a lot of people living in Lynn who work in sales jobs (9.61%), business and financial occupations (8.30%) and office and administrative support (7.86%).

 Setting & Lifestyle